 Over 180 peer-reviewed papers, view via PubMed: https://www.ncbi.nlm.nih.gov/pubmed/?term=Tremlett+H%5BAuthor%5D

-Previous Academic Training: PhD in Epidemiology (UBC), MSc in Behavioural Neuroscience (University of Calgary), BSc (Hons) in Zoology and Psychology (University of Wales, Swansea)
+Previous Academic Training: PhD in Epidemiology (University of British Columbia), MSc in Behavioural Neuroscience (University of Calgary), BSc (Joint Hons.) in Zoology and Psychology (University College Swansea, University of Wales)

 Previous Academic Training: PhD in Statistics (UBC)

 Research interests: MS and related co-morbidities, real-world drug effectiveness and safety, analysis of administrative data, and statistical learning of high dimensional administrative data, microbiome in MS

 Current projects: DRUMS: Prescription Drug Safety and Effectiveness in Multiple Sclerosis, From bugs to brains: the gut microbiome in pediatric MS